RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 #### Added ####
 * (filter) `ringier_bus_article_image_ids` — adjust the non-hero attachment IDs an article dispatches.

 Note: this restores images that were previously dropped, so articles will legitimately start dispatching images they have never sent before.
+Measured over 2452 published articles on one property: 2544 images restored across 797 articles.
 Plan a bulk re-sync accordingly.

 ### [4.0.1] - 2026-04-16 ###